robinkemp/DnD5ECharacterSheet/Docs/UbiquitousLanguage.md

 Term  | Description
 ------------- | -------------
-Ability |
+Ability | Refers to the six basic ability scores: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
+The points in which are used to determine the Skill modifier.
 Alignment | Alignment is a categorization of the ethical and moral perspective of player characters, non-player characters, and creatures.
-Attribute | Refers to the six basic ability scores: Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
-The points in which are used to determine the Skill modifier.
 Background | Refers to how a character has lived and the principles that have shaped them.
 In some cases, backgrounds have associated features.
 Campaign  | A continuing storyline or set of adventures, typically involving the same characters.
 Character | A continuous member of the campaign world controlled by a player.